grafana/pyroscope/docs/sources/operators-guide/monitor-grafana-mimir/_index.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/monitoring-grafana-mimir/
+  - /docs/fire/latest/operators-guide/monitoring-grafana-fire/
-  - /visualizing-metrics/
+  - /visualizing-profiles/
-description: View example Grafana Mimir dashboards.
+description: View example Grafana Fire dashboards.
 keywords:
-  - Mimir dashboards
+  - Fire dashboards
-menuTitle: Monitor Mimir
+menuTitle: Monitor Fire
-title: Monitor Grafana Mimir
+title: Monitor Grafana Fire
 weight: 50
 ---

-# Monitor Grafana Mimir
+# Monitor Grafana Fire

-The following topics guide you in preparing your environment to display dashboards that you can use to monitor Grafana Mimir.
+The following topics guide you in preparing your environment to display dashboards that you can use to monitor Grafana Fire.

 {{< section menuTitle="true" >}}